 Building the agency of young women and girls

 We place a particular emphasis on creating conditions that enable women and girls to thrive.
-We work at both the community and national levels to influence behavior change and to advocate for new laws.
+We work at both the community and national levels to influence behaviour change and to advocate for new laws.

 We provide psychosocial support, share hygiene and nutrition information, and help connect out-of-school girls to educational opportunities.
 We also help women and girls gain skills and access financial services so they have more opportunities to earn an income.